MicrosoftTranslator/Local-Feature-Android/Readme.md

 ## API Usage

-The API is still very simple it only allows for text translation currently.
+The API is still very simple: it currently only allows for text translation.

 There are only a few methods:

-- start and stop the service
+- Start and stop the service
-- get a list of supported Languages
+- Get a list of supported Languages
-- perform a text translation from language A to language B
+- Perform a text translation from language A to language B
-- initialize offline engines for better performance
+- Initialize offline engines for better performance

-The `translatorapi` library included in this repository contains the necessary classes to use the Local API service. there is also a simple sample app in the `app` folder.
+The `translatorapi` library included in this repository contains the necessary classes to use the Local API service.
+There is also a sample app in the `app` folder.

 `com.microsoft.translator.localapi.TranslatorApi` is the main class for interfacing with the API.

 1. Sign up for your API key at the link above in the **Get Started** section

-1. Start the service by calling `start()` and check for TranslatorApi.ERROR_NONE.
-If another value is returned, the Translator app may not be installed, or may not support the Local API.
+2. Start the service by calling `start()` and check for TranslatorApi.ERROR_NONE.
+If another value is returned, the Translator app may not have been installed on the user device, or may not support the Local API.

-1. Use `getLanguageList()` to get a list of language codes to translate to/from. these will be needed to pass as arguments to the `translate` method.
+3. Use `getLanguageList()` to return a list of language codes to translate to and from.
+These will be passed as arguments to the `translate` method.
 These are language codes like `en` for English, and `es` for Spanish.
-If the user has the offline language pack downloaded, the `isOnDevice` flag will be `true`
+If the user has the offline language pack downloaded for a certain language, the `isOnDevice` flag will be `true`.

-1. Perform a translation with `translate()` method. providing your API key, a category (leave blank for now), to and from language codes, and a list of Strings to translate.
+4. Perform a translation with the `translate()` method. providing your API key, a category (leave blank for now), the language codes for the to and from languages, and a list of Strings to translate.

-`getLanguageList` and `translate` methods are synchronous and may take some time to perform, so they should be done on a background thread.
+The `getLanguageList` and `translate` methods are synchronous and may take some time to perform, so they should be done on a background thread.

 Here is a simple call flow to perform a translation: